Help raise awareness about eye health among older adults

 - Eye diseases often have no early symptoms.

-- Everyone aged 50 and older should have a comprehensive dilated eye exam.
+- Everyone age 50 and older should have a regular comprehensive dilated eye examination.

 - Early detection, treatment, and follow-up care are important to preventing vision loss and blindness.